 But there is more to creating landing pages than lead generation.
 I’ll also share why using HubSpot Free as a CRM which connects to your landing pages will help you turn leads into customers.

 Landing pages are essential when it comes to converting our leads online.
-But there's a difference between landing pages that convert and landing pages that, well, that are a mess.
-And in this video, we're going to look at some examples of landing pages that convert well and why they do as well as some landing pages that might not convert as high and some of the issues that we see with them.
-It really can be just small adjustments to the form questions that you're asking that can make the difference between generating leads and not.
+But there’s a difference between landing pages that convert and landing pages that, well, that are a mess.
+In this video, we’re going to look at some examples of landing pages that convert well and why they do as well as some landing pages that might not convert as high and some of the issues that we see with them.
+It really can be just small adjustments to the form questions that you’re asking that can make the difference between generating leads and not.

 Landing pages are essential to converting our leads.
 That’s what makes online marketing profitable.
 It makes it worth doing when you can convert the people coming to your website by giving them something in exchange for some information.

-Now, by no means, am I saying that these are the best landing pages in the world, you can always make them better, there are some tweaks and adjustments that we're going to be making to these landing pages.
+Now, by no means, am I saying that these are the best landing pages in the world, you can always make them better, there are some tweaks and adjustments that we’re going to be making to these landing pages.
 But I will say that these landing pages convert very high, at over 20 to 30%.
-So that means for every hundred person that sees this page, we get about 20 to 30 people who fill out these forms and give us their information.
-It's pretty awesome.
+So that means for every hundred people that sees this page, we get about 20 to 30 people who fill out these forms and give us their information.
+It’s pretty awesome.

 You have to make sure that you make the right decision when you’re designing your landing pages and that you’re asking for the right information.
 As you can see, when we provide more value, we try to ask for more information.
 Other brands do this too, you’ve seen this all the time.
 Now here’s AdRoll, they are a large advertising agency that helps you run your ads better online.
 Here, they’ve got an ebook that they’re doing that you can download free, but they’re asking for first name, last name, website, email address, and then they asked for the phone number.